theinsignificantdoll/postalservice/README.md

 each message the server receives should start with "<<START>>" and end with "<<END>>".
 Please note that all messages should be ASCII if the first seven digits of the received message (not counting <<START>>) are "SETRECV" then
-    the server will make the remaining characters in the message in a dictionary, to which the value is a list containing the client.
+    the server will make the remaining characters in the message in a dictionary, to which the value is a list containing the client(s). if the first seven digits are "DELRECV" then the server will unregister / remove the client from the tag-receiver-list

   otherwise the server will split the message into two string, splitting by "<<||>>". it will then send a copy of the originally received message to all client registered to the key.